 After extensive preparations by the ESPRESSO consortium (led by the Astronomical Observatory of the University of Geneva, with the participation of research centers from Italy, Portugal, Spain, and Switzerland) and ESO staff, ESO’s Director General Xavier Barcons initiated this historic astronomical observation with the push of a button in the control room.

 ESPRESSO instrument scientist at ESO, Gaspare Lo Curto, explains the historical significance of this event: “ESO has realized a dream that dates back to the time when the VLT was conceived in the 1980s: bringing the light from all four Unit Telescopes on Cerro Paranal together to feed a single instrument!”

 When all four 8.2-meter Unit Telescopes combine their light-collecting power to feed a single instrument, the VLT effectively becomes the largest optical telescope in the world in terms of collecting area.

 Two of the main scientific goals of ESPRESSO are the discovery and characterization of Earth-like planets and the search for possible variability of the fundamental constants of physics.
 The latter experiments in particular require the observation of distant and faint quasars, and this science goal will benefit the most from combining the light from all four Unit Telescopes in ESPRESSO.
 Both rely on the ultra-high stability of the instrument and an extremely stable reference light source.

 Due to the complexity involved, the combination of light from all four Unit Telescopes in this way, at what is known as an “incoherent focus”, had not been implemented until now.
 However, space for it was built into the telescopes and the underground structure of the mountaintop from the start.

-A system of mirrors, prisms, and lenses transmits the light from each VLT Unit Telescope to the ESPRESSO spectrograph up to 69 meters away.
+A system of mirrors, prisms, and lenses transmits the light from each VLT Unit Telescope to the ESPRESSO spectrograph up to 69 meters (226 feet) away.
 Thanks to these complex optics, ESPRESSO can either collect the light from up to all four Unit Telescopes together, increasing its light-gathering power, or alternatively receive light from any one of the Unit Telescopes independently, allowing for more flexible usage of observing time.
 ESPRESSO was specially developed to exploit this infrastructure.